Overview

 A session in Heap is a period of activity from a single user in your app or website.
 It can include many pageviews or events.
 On web, a session ends after 30 minutes of pageview inactivity from the user.
 On mobile, a session ends after 5 minutes of inactivity, regardless of whether the app’s background or foreground state.

 Heap will display one session and visualize the journey from within that session.
-The journey will display whichever session made it the farthest along through the journey.
+In single-session journeys, the chart will display whichever session made it the farthest along in the journey.
 If a user made it equally far in their journey multiple times, then the journey will display whatever path happened first.

 - On Monday, User A did Homepage View > View Product Page.
 On Tuesday, User A did Homepage View > Browse Category Page > Add to Cart.
 Because the Tuesday session progressed the farthest vertically, Heap will display the Tuesday journey.